The Darke County Foundation administers the following community funds.

 Honoring its pledge to support historic preservation, patriotism and education, the Daughters of the American Revolution chapter started a fund to reward a female student who exemplifies the characteristics of DAR: “Daughters are vibrant, active women who are passionate about community service, preserving history, educating children, and honoring those who serve our nation.”

 Realizing the need for more scientists and engineers in today’s workforce, Denny and Shirla Neff of Greenville started a scholarship fund in 2007 to encourage Darke County students in these professions.
 Denny was the president of Neff Co. and Shirla was a teacher in the Greenville school district.
 The Neffs hope other donors in Darke County will add to this scholarship fund so it can assist more students in these fields of study.

-Over the years, several individuals and organizations have made significant donations to the Darke County Foundation for local scholarships.
+Over the years, several individuals and organizations made significant donations to the Darke County Foundation for local scholarships.
 Their combined generosity enabled the Foundation to form a general scholarship endowment fund to provide awards every year in perpetuity.
-This permanent fund establishes a lasting legacy for these donors, which include Ansonia Area Jaycees, Beth Warner in memory of her mother Irene Bolen, Galen and Blanche Fourman, Four Shra Nish Fund (comprised of Darke County YMCA, Arcanum Lions Club and Wayne Hospital), and Ira Troutwine.
+This permanent fund establishes a lasting legacy for these donors, which include Ansonia Area Jaycees, Beth Warner in memory of her mother Irene Bolen, Galen and Blanche Fourman of Greenville, the Four Shra Nish Fund, and Ira Troutwine of Arcanum.

 Brian and Regina K. Delk Scholarship